 - January 27, 2022 – Recipients and applicants are notified of the board's decision via email

 - February 15, 2022 – Contracts are initiated

 Please continue to visit this site for updates on regional in-person programs and online workshops to inform the public of this program.

-The grants are specific to three categories: collections, exhibits, and programs.
-There is more detail in the criteria section of this page.
-The amounts will generally range from $1,000 to $20,000.
-Please note that projects such as architectural plans, expansions, and repairs will not be eligible for the grants.
+The grants are specific to four categories: collections, exhibits, programs, and capacity building.
+There is more detail in the program requirements section of this page.
+The amounts will generally range from $1,000 to $20,000, with the exception of grants for the development of a strategic plan, which must be between $500 and $5,000.
+Please note that projects such as architectural plans, expansions, and repairs will not be eligible for funding.

 Notice of Rulemaking Intent